barryclark/jekyll-now/_posts/2016-11-21-joshs-post.md

 **Argument**
 What ties these experiences together is that they are similarly unique and that, collectively, these experience comprise the fandom.

+**Data**
+The data used comprises 21 short passages collected from *Doctor Who* fans in which they recollect their *first time* stories.